 - Give each other individual space.
 The revelation of an affair can be very traumatic and intense.
 You might find yourself acting in unfamiliar ways due to the heightened sensitivities involved.
 This can include wide-ranging emotions (fear, anger, insecurity, etc.) as well as physical symptoms and loss of sleep.
 So, make every effort not to neglect your physical health.
 Take a time-out when you need to de-escalate emotions.

-- Seek Support.
+- Seek support.
 Surround yourself with those who make you feel the safest, such as a same-sex friend or a trusted family member.
 You can also seek the support of a counselor or a pastor.
 Be aware that deep pain and anger commonly experienced by the offended spouse can create the risk of a “rebound” affair of his or her own.
 Likewise, the intensity of the disclosure may motivate the offending spouse to return to the affair partner for escape or comfort.
 Be careful of these pitfalls, and guard against them.
-The key is to find people who can walk with you through the healing process and remain unbiased, supporting you with whatever you need.
+The key is to find people who can walk with you through the healing process of recovering from an affair and remain unbiased, supporting you with whatever you need.

 If you find yourself in Sarah’s shoes and have recently learned that your spouse has been unfaithful, we want to offer you some guidance on how to proceed: